As today’s workforce continues to evolve, the skills gap has become a growing concern for businesses and employees alike.

 At San Diego Foundation, for example, we partner with local nonprofits in workforce development efforts to build a resilient region that supports our diverse workforce.

-Through our Green Jobs initiative, we are creating a green workforce representative of vulnerable populations with opportunities to build more resilient communities and grow our economy.
+Through our Green Jobs initiative, we are creating a green workforce that provides job opportunities to people who face systemic barriers to career fulfillment and success.

 We recently partnered with Urban Corps of San Diego County to give young adults second chances, by helping them upskill, earn their diplomas and receive paid work experience, while also enhancing the San Diego community.